Peacock bass: Eating quality

+Aquaria

+Peacock bass are often kept in aquaria, being a popular type of "monster fish" which require a very large tank, even for the smallest species.

+As an invasive

 Peacock bass have been identified as invasive species and cause of ecological imbalances in some of their introduced areas.

 Peacock bass introduction in the Rosana Reservoir and upper Paraná River, both in Brazil, resulted in a 95% decline in native fish density and 80% decline in richness in only two years.

 Few measures can protect native fish once peacock bass have been introduced.
 Reduction in native species' richness in lakes with introduced peacock bass was observed in all of the Gatun-area lakes, regardless of the presence of macrophyte refugia.
 After initial increases in abundance, introduced peacock bass often deplete local prey and resort to cannibalism.

 In Panama's Gatun Lake

-Cichla cf. ocellaris was introduced into Panama via a freshwater creek in the Rio Chagres drainage region unintentionally in the late 1950s (experts are not certain of the exact date).
+Cichla cf. ocellaris was unintentionally introduced into Panama via a freshwater creek in the Rio Chagres drainage region in the late 1950s (experts are not certain of the exact date).
 A well-known aquarist and medical doctor began raising peacock bass in a small pond in his back yard for sale as aquarium fish.
 Within a year, heavy rains flooded the pond, causing some fry to escape into a nearby creek which drained into Gatun Lake.
 By 1964, the lake and nearby rivers and creeks were overrun with the cichlids, providing sport fishing opportunities that had not existed previously.
 Since then, C. cf. ocellaris has become the dominant sport fish species in the area.

 The presence of peacock bass in Panama has caused significant damage to the native fish assemblage, by eliminating seven of eleven previously common fish species, and significantly reducing three others.
 Local extinctions and a decrease in abundance of many species led to cascading second-order effects on zooplankton and tertiary consumer communities.
 Malaria incidence was reported to have risen significantly in the area around Gatun following the elimination of prey fishes that had previously kept the mosquito population at lower levels.
 This is an example of how species introductions can have explicit consequences for human health.